schongallam/makenetspace/README.md

 `# makenetspace.sh --cleanup myConfig eth0`

-If a namespace setup attempt with wifi failed due for some reason, you can cleanup with:
+If a namespace setup attempt with wifi failed due to some reason, you can cleanup with:

 `# makenetspace.sh --cleanup --virtual testspace phy0`